MeltanoLabs/Singer-Working-Group/group/index.md

 In general, we are open to accepting any company into our group which is similarly committed to the success of the Singer spec and the Singer community.

-New membership invites may proposed by way of nomination internally.
+New membership invites may be proposed by way of nomination internally.
 Any existing Member Company may nominate a company to be invited, subject to approval by majority vote from the Leading Members.